Gold Diggers: The Secret of Bear Mountain: Home media

+Reception

+Box office

+The film earned $2,535,645 during its opening weekend in 1,297 venues.
+It went on to gross a total of $6,029,091.

-Critical reception
+Critical response

 Stephen Holden of The New York Times wrote: "Any movie that encourages young girls to be wilderness adventurers rather than boy-crazed babes-in-waiting certainly has its heart in the right place.
 That's why it's sad to report that Gold Diggers: The Secret of Bear Mountain, a movie about two friends who impulsively trek through the Washington State rain forest in search of a mythical cache of gold, is a pallid, halfhearted affair."
 Leonard Klady of Variety gave the film a similarly middling assessment, writing that "while director Kevin James Dobson has a feel for natural location, too often one simply can’t fathom how characters have traveled from one location to the next.
 Remaining tech credits are top-notch but cannot compensate for the script’s myriad inconsistencies and laughable plot twists.
 The picture has struck a rich vein that only the greenest of movie prospectors would fail to recognize as pyrites."
 Jack Garner of the Democrat and Chronicle wrote that the film "has been directed in adequate but lackluster style by Australian Kevin James Dobson.
 He works well with his juvenile stars, but doesn't have much of a flair for action sequences."

 Marjorie Baumgarten of The Austin Chronicle alternately praised Ricci and Chlumsky's performances, and called the film a "a better-than-average kid's picture."
 The Washington Posts Hal Hinson praised the film, writing: "Though Australian director Kevin James Dobson keeps his audience involved in the dangerous task of recovering the gold, the real essence of the movie lies in the rapport between these best friends.
 Screenwriter Barry Glasser does a superb job of entering the world of young girls on the verge of becoming women.
 Or, perhaps, it's just that these two exceptional actresses make him look good.
 As the movie unfolds, the adventure plot and the intensifying drama back home intertwine nicely, and very much to the benefit of both."

 Kevin Thomas of the Los Angeles Times described the film as "intelligent entertainment enlivened with first-rate performances all around...
 Cinematographer Ross Berryman captures the grandeur of the film’s setting, but at times Joel McNeely’s grandiose score threatens to overwhelm this unpretentious picture.
 It’s a testament to the film’s sturdiness that it survives McNeely’s unintended efforts to drown it."
 Roger Ebert gave the film two-and-a-half stars, noting: "Gold Diggers is not my cup of tea, but it is sure to be enjoyed by younger audiences, and although I don't think it will hold the attention of adults, I do not require adults and children to be alike in all things."

 On review aggregator Rotten Tomatoes, the film has 50% approval based on ten reviews, with an average rating of 6.1/10 – indicating a "Rotten" consensus.